jaejinchoi/FFP/versions/2v.4.x/readme.md

 * -r [PATH]
     Input previous matrix and append more items.
 Should match previous matrix format (e.g., PHYLIP or tab)
 * -T
-    Use TAB as a delimiter between item names and distances.
-Without '-T' uses PHYLIP format of the first 9 chracters as an item name.
+    Use TAB as a separator between row names and distances.
+Default is PHYLIP format that limit row names up to 9 characters.
 * -d [INT]
     0 : Jensen-Shannon Divergence (default)
     1 : Jensen-Shannon Distance = sqrt(Jensen-Shannon Divergence)